Hinkal-Protocol/circomlibjs/README.md

 #circomlibjs

+It is Hinkal version of circomlibjs with global polyfills: process, Buffer

 `circomlibjs` is a Javascript library that provides programs to compute the witness of several circuits of `circomlib`.
 This library is used to make tests of circomlib circuits.